magesteve/SwiftSpellBook/README.md

 For example, writeJSONData for converting Codable element into JSON data.

+## SwiftUIUpdateableProtocol Magic

+Protocol for UI element to signal that they should update themselves.

+For example, a NSViewController sublass might signal any views it contains that they need to be updated (assuming the views also supports this protocol).

 ## Demo App

 Sample code using this SpellBook can be found in the open-source Cocoa App [CocoaGrimoire](https://github.com/magesteve/CocoaGrimoire).
 Other SpellBooks by the author are also demonstrated there.